-It is often the case that pupils can accompany singing by actions and body movements or moving around.
-For example, when singing Song 1, students could hold up fingers corresponding to the counting numbers as they sing.
-The tutors could hold up the appropriate numbers on flash cards in order to familiarise the students with the numerals.
+Singing can be accompanied by actions, body movements, and moving around the classroom.
+For example, when singing Song 1 (below), pupils could hold up fingers corresponding to the counting numbers as they sing.
+The teachers could hold up the appropriate numbers on flash cards in order to familiarise the pupils with the numerals.